mozilla/gecko-dev/testing/perfdocs/generated/perftest-in-a-nutshell.rst

  * In the first sentence of the alert, a link to the actual push/commit that caused it is provided.
  * Below that, a table that summarizes the regressions, and improvements is shown.
- * Each row of the table provides a single regression/improvement that was detected.
+ * Each row in the table represents a detected regression or improvement.

     * ``Ratio``: Provides the size of the change, and links to a graph for the metric.
     * ``Test``: The name of the test, and metric that changed.
 It links to the documentation for the test.